Last compiled: 2023-09-05 15:26:25.305239

 The disadvantage of using faceting instead of the color aesthetic is the difficulty of comparing the observations between categories plotted across different plots.
 It is much easier to interpret the graph if the observations are plotted on the same x- and y-scales.

-.
-What does nrow
+?facet_wrap.
+What does nrow do?

-do?
+What does ncol do?
 What other options control the layout of

 the individual panels?
-Why doesn’t facet_grid()
+Why doesn’t facet_grid() have

-and ncol
+nrow and ncol arguments?# ?facet_wrap

 # ?facet_grid

-refers to the number of rows
+nrow and ncol refers to the number of rows

 and columns used when laying out the facets.
 These arguments are needed

-only takes one variable to create
+given that facet_wrap() only takes one variable to create

 facets.
 The arguments does not exist for facet_grid()